Probing type-II Ising pairing using the spin-mixing parameter: Methods

-Considered monolayers of the 1T-polytypes of TMDC are derived from the bulk variants crystallizing in space group 164 with metal atoms (Pd, Nb, Ti) in Wyckoff position 1a (0,0,0), and the chalcogen atoms (Se,Te) in 2d positions (2/3, 1/3, $d$).
+The monolayers of the 1T-polytypes of TMDC are derived from the bulk variants crystallizing in space group 164 with metal atoms (Pd, Nb, Ti) in Wyckoff position 1a (0,0,0), and the chalcogen atoms (Se,Te) in 2d positions (2/3, 1/3, $d$).
 We considered vacuum spacing of 20~{\rm\AA} to eliminate periodic images in the vertical direction.

-First-principles calculations were performed using the open source code suite {\sc Quantum Espresso} \cite{QE-2009,Giannozzi_2017}, implementing pseudopotential and plane wave approaches to the density functional theory.
+The first principles calculations were performed using the open source code suite {\sc Quantum Espresso} \cite{QE-2009,Giannozzi_2017}, implementing pseudopotential and plane wave approaches to the density functional theory.
 We used scalar and fully relativistic SG15 Optimized Norm-Conserving Vanderbilt (ONCV) pseudopotentials \cite{Hamman2017,Scherpelz2016}.
 The kinetic energy cutoffs for the wave function were 52\,Ry, 53\,Ry, 52\,Ry for PdTe$_2$, NbTe$_2$, and TiSe$_2$ respectively, while cutoffs for the charge density were four times bigger.
 These values were sufficient to obtain well-converged values of orbital and spin-related quantities.

-Lattice parameters and positions of atoms in the unit cell were optimized to minimize strain and internal forces.
+The lattice parameters and atomic positions in the unit cell were optimized to minimize strain and internal forces.
 The lattice constants were determined by finding the minimum of a quadratic function fitted to the first principles data of total energy calculated for several values of $a$.
 Later, the positions of atoms were fully relaxed using the quasi-Newton scheme as implemented in {\sc Quantum Espresso} package.
-The optimized lattice constants and vertical positions of the chalcogen atoms are $a=4.02\,{\rm\AA}$, $d=1.4\,{\rm\AA}$ for PdTe$_2$, $a=3.67\,{\rm\AA}$, $d=1.86\,{\rm\AA}$ for NbTe$_2$, and $a=3.54\,{\rm\AA}$, $d=1.55\,{\rm\AA}$ for TiSe$_2$, and stay with a good agreement with experimental values; for PdTe$_2$, TiSe$_2$ in monolayer \cite{Liu2020, Peng_15} and for NbTe$_2$ in ultrathin nanoplates \cite{Li2018}.

-Self-consistency was obtained with $21\times21\times1$ Monkhorst-Pack grid.
+The optimized lattice constants and vertical positions of the chalcogen atoms are $a=4.02\,{\rm\AA}$, $d=1.4\,{\rm\AA}$ for PdTe$_2$, $a=3.67\,{\rm\AA}$, $d=1.86\,{\rm\AA}$ for NbTe$_2$, and $a=3.54\,{\rm\AA}$, $d=1.55\,{\rm\AA}$ for TiSe$_2$, and agrees well with the experimental values; for PdTe$_2$, TiSe$_2$ in monolayer \cite{Liu2020, Peng_15} and for NbTe$_2$ in ultrathin nanoplates \cite{Li2018}.
+Self-consistency was obtained with $21\times21\times1$ Monkhorst-Pack grid sampling of the first Brillouin zone (BZ).
 The Fermi contour averages of the spin-mixing parameter $b^2$ were calculated using the tetrahedron method with an adaptive mesh of $k$-points according to the formula

 where $S_{\rm BZ}$ is the area of the Fermi surface within the first Brillouin zone, FC stands for Fermi contour, $\rho(E_{F})$ is the density of states per spin at the Fermi level, and $\boldsymbol{v}_{F}(k)$ is the Fermi velocity.
 The mesh density was iteratively increased, using as a criterion variation of $b^2_{\mathbf{k}}$, until convergence of the average $b^2$ has been reached.
 The number of generated $k$-points in each Fermi pocket varied between 2000 and 5000.